cpfaff/rbefdata_paper/paper/rbefdata.md

 semantic resources are only a few examples of valuable concepts with high potential to speed up scientific progress.
-In this paper we introduce the `rbefdata` R package that provides a link to the open source data management platform `BEFdata`.
-The platform has been developed and is used within the BEF-China experiment and is specialized in managing small and heterogeneous data.
+In this paper we introduce the `rbefdata` R package that provides a link to the open source data management portal `BEFdata`.
+The portal has been developed and is used within the BEF-China experiment and is specialized in managing small and heterogeneous data.
 The package provides access to data metadata as well as it allows the upload of data.
 We use a facet of an ecological analysis that has been